vuepress-theme-hope/vuepress-theme-hope-v1/docs/theme/src/guide/layout/page.md

 In desktop mode, a list of article headings will automatically be displayed on the right side of the screen.
 (They will be placed in the sidebar on mobile devices)

-If you don’t want to display the title list on the right in desktop mode, please set `themeConfig.anchorDisplay` to `false`.
+If you don’t want to display the title list on the right in desktop mode, please set `themeConfig.toc` to `false`.

-You can also set it in `Front matter` on specific pages.
+You can also set `toc` in `Front matter` on specific pages.

 ## Contributors and Last Updated Time